Policy

 1. In a number of cases, we found that protocols fail to meet a subset of the requirements simply because of an oversight or not being aware of the significance of it.
 As an example, we found reputed projects which are clearly built and operated following the outlined principles but e.g. missed verification of a smart contract.
 While the analysis cannot be completed in this case, the existing results can still add value to users.

-2. The classification of non-DeFi protocols, or DINO protocols, is implicit rather then explicit.
-Because DeFiScan only analyzes protocols that fulfill the Stage 0 requirements, users have no information on DINO protocols and the reason why they fail the Stage 0 “test”.
-On the other hand, listing DINO protocols and the requirements they fail to meet makes this classification explicit and adds further transparency.
+2. The classification of non-DeFi protocols is implicit rather then explicit.
+Because DeFiScan only analyzes protocols that fulfill the Stage 0 requirements, users have no information on “Other” protocols and the reason why they fail the Stage 0 “test”.
+Listing “Other” protocols and the requirements they fail to meet makes this classification explicit and adds further transparency.

 Updates to the methodology